Electro-Acuscope and Treating Horses

 The Electro-Acuscope is a brand name for one of many microcurrent instruments and has a companion instrument called the Myopulse.
-Later models of the Myopulse were changed and are now called the Myoscope.
+Later models are called Myoscope, Equiscope, and others.
 They were one of the first direct copies of the original microcurrent units marketed by Dr. Wing.
-Promoters of the Electro-Acuscope distanced themselves of this connection by not elaborating on what is was, focusing on fancy advertising jargon to describe what the product did.
-The distributors were successful in marketing their unit to the point that categories of alternative therapy were created such as the one found in the book, “Alternative Medicine by Deepak Chopra” (Revised Edition pg 196).
+Promoters of the Electro-Acuscope distanced themselves from this connection by not elaborating on what it was but focusing on advertising jargon to describe what the product did.
+The distributors successfully marketed their unit to the point that categories of alternative therapy were created, such as the one in the book, “Alternative Medicine by Deepak Chopra” (Revised Edition pg 196).

-Listed as an alternative therapy, the Electro-Acuscope’s only hint to being a micro-stimulator is the statement, “Uses a much lower electrical current than a TENS unit.”
-The goals of the marketers of the Acuscope apparently wanted to create the illusion of having a unique instrument thereby making it difficult to compare to other equipment using the microamperage range.
-To be fair, the majority of content is good information and is appropriate to all microamperage units with the exception to a few notations I have added for clarification.
+Listed as an alternative therapy, the Electro-Acuscope’s only hint of being a micro-stimulator is, “Uses a much lower electrical current than a TENS unit.”
+The marketers of Acuscope aimed to create the illusion of having a unique instrument, making it difficult to compare to other equipment using the microamperage range.
+Most content is appropriate to all microamperage units, except a few notations I have added for clarification.

 It states as follows:

-Electro-Acuscope reduces pain by stimulating tissue repair rather than by stimulation of the nerve or causing muscle contractions (1).
+Electro-Acuscope reduces pain by stimulating tissue repair rather than stimulating the nerve or causing muscle contractions (1).
 The current is continually adjusted to match the resistance from the damaged tissue in order to facilitate the repair process (2).
 The skill of the practitioner is of considerable importance for it effective use.
 (3)

 1. It does stimulate the nervous system, but will not stun the nerve sheath as a millampere (TENS) unit can.

 2. The instrument senses resistance and compensates to maintain the chosen current level.
-The instrument does not make a distinction of the quality of the tissue.
+The instrument does not distinguish the quality of the tissue.

 3. The knowledge of the practitioner is beneficial; however note that just using microcurrent is the key element.